Gatada/MultiResolutionCameras/README.md

 1. Open Blender Preferences (CMD+comma on MacOS).
 1. Go to the **Add-ons** tab and click `Install`.
 1. Browse to the downloaded python script and select it.
-1. Enable the script, it is called: `3D View: Multi-Resolution Cameras`.
+1. Enable the script, it is called: `3D View: Multi-Resolution Toolbox`.

 ## Quick Overview